Introduction – What is Flutter?

 More so, the mere truth that it is an SDK backed by a giant like Google makes a huge credential.
 There are several officials as well as unofficial forums for Flutter coders to connect, interact with and gain lessons from each other.

-- In the cross-platform mobile app development industry, programs like Xamarin and React Native have relatively bigger ecosystems since they have had longer lifespans.
+- In the cross-platform mobile app development industry, programs like React Native, Flutter and Xamarin have relatively bigger ecosystems since they have had longer lifespans.
 Nevertheless, Flutter has steadily climbed the table to gain an edge of both.

 Flutter app development cost is cheaper than Xamarin’s particularly when it comes to enterprise-scale software; likewise, Flutter boasts of a more seamless UI than React Native.
 All these contribute to reasons why programmers increasingly love Flutter more than its alternatives.